Steam-Heart's: Development and release

 Steam-Heart's was developed by Giga and published by TGL.
 The character designs were done by animator Takahiro Kimura.
 The game is unusual for combining a shooting game with eroticism, as Japanese erotic games are more typically genres like role playing, adventure, strategy, or even beat 'em ups.
 It was originally released for the NEC PC-9800 series of personal computers in Japan on March 15, 1994.
 The game's first port was on March 22, 1996 for the PC Engine Super CD-ROM² System.
 For this release, all the graphics were redrawn, the secondary weapons were weakened or removed altogether, and the two-player mode was pulled.
 It was released near the end of the system's lifespan as its last shooter.

-A port for the Sega Saturn was released on September 23, 1998, as the Saturn was beginning to lose market share.
+A port for the Sega Saturn was released on September 23, 1998, as the Saturn was beginning to lose market share in preparation for the November launch of Dreamcast.
 The Saturn version comes with a small yellow seal warning of the erotic content of the game.
 The game did not receive a red seal, which is for even more explicit content.
 Again, all the graphics were redrawn, but this version retains the cooperative mode and also includes more secondary weapons.
 The Saturn version also makes more use of the scaling and rotation effects supported by the hardware.
 Eroge was known for being more graphic on personal computers than consoles, so when the game was ported to the PC Engine and Saturn, the cutscenes were completely redrawn to be less graphic, albeit more suggestive.
 The scenes on the Saturn are not visually explicit, but are fully voice acted, including sounds of moans.
 The Saturn version is the most censored.
 The text scrolling in the original was also replaced with voice acting in the console versions.